-Identify table structures used in relational databases.
+Identify table structures used in relational databases (SQL Server).

-Table Structures Relational Databases
+Table Structures in Relational Databases

 Database Table Defined